http-tests/cache-tests/README.md

 Make sure that the browser is not configured to use a proxy cache, and that the network being tested upon does not use an intercepting proxy cache.

+## Testing Reverse Proxies and CDNs

-Then, to test an reverse proxy or CDN configure it to use the server as the origin and point a browser to the appropriate URL.
+To test an reverse proxy or CDN configure it to use the server as the origin and point a browser to the appropriate URL.

 Note that they only work reliably on Chrome for the time being; see [this bug](https://github.com/whatwg/fetch/issues/722).